lancershield/docs/docs/vuln-db/critical/Liquidity-Rug.md

 ## 📝 Description

 - Liquidity rug refers to a scenario in decentralized finance (DeFi) where liquidity providers or users deposit tokens into a protocol (e.g., DEX, staking contract, vault).
-- The contract owner, deployer, or privileged account **can remove all or a large portion of the pooled assets**, often without user consent or transparency.
+- The contract owner, deployer, or privileged account can remove all or a large portion of the pooled assets, often without user consent or transparency.
 - Loss of funds or token value collapse,Broken trading pairs and stuck LP tokens, Destroyed user trust and ecosystem credibility.

 ## 🚨 Vulnerable Code